 To see firsthand how Relay students are progressing as teachers, faculty members will observe students' classrooms multiple times over the course of the program to provide formative feedback.
-Students’ advisors will provide specific information about the minimum number of observations to be conducted throughout the program.
 Individual faculty members may also choose to observe more often and to provide coaching and feedback.
-All observations are announced and scheduled in advance.
-After each observation, faculty members share data collected during the observation and debrief students’ strengths and areas of growth in-person, over the phone, through video conference, or in writing.
-Observations may be conducted in-person, via video recording, or synchronously online, depending on program modality and state requirements for observations of clinical experiences.
+A core set of observations are built into clinical practice coursework.
+Additional observations may be conducted by field supervisors based on state- and/or program-specific requirements for qualifying clinical experiences.
+After each observation, faculty members share data collected during the observation and debrief students’ strengths and areas of growth in person, over the phone, through video conference, or in writing.
+Observations may be conducted in person, via video recording, or synchronously online, depending on program modality and state requirements for observations of clinical experiences.